Active Alerts

 As we continue to make progress with our infrastructure investments, we are proud to be providing jobs and contracting opportunities to local residents and businesses.
 When complete, the plant will work better, look better, and smell better for the neighborhood, our staff, and the entire City!

-CONSTRUCTION UPDATES (Late Fall 2025)
+CONSTRUCTION UPDATES (Late 2025)

-Construction to Begin in Late Fall 2025 on New Operations, Engineering, and Maintenance Buildings at the Corner of Phelps Street and Jerrold Avenue
+Construction to Begin in Late 2025 on New Operations, Engineering, and Maintenance Buildings at the Corner of Phelps Street and Jerrold Avenue

-In late Fall 2025, construction will start on two new buildings that will provide much-needed shop space for maintenance and trade crews as well as workspaces and facilities for operation, engineering, and maintenance staff.
+In late 2025, construction will start on two new buildings that will provide much-needed shop space for maintenance and trade crews as well as workspaces and facilities for operation, engineering, and maintenance staff.
 The buildings will also be the SFPUC and City of San Francisco's first Mass Timber buildings.
 Construction is expected to last roughly two years.
 These critical upgrades are part of where your ratepayer dollars go to ensure our system continues to protect public health and the environment.

 While the contractor is required to abide by the City's noise and vibration ordinances, neighbors should expect some noise and limited dust during this work.
 The project team will work to minimize disruption to normal neighborhood activity.